Boston University

 5. Procedures and Instructions

 5.1.
 Frequency – Several oversight agencies have requirements that inspections be performed routinely and at least annually.
-The major categories of inspections are: biological safety, chemical safety, fire and life safety, radiation safety, and controlled substances.
-Therefore, at BU and BUMC, the program is designed to perform at least one comprehensive inspection annually for each laboratory based on the risk assessment.
+EHS conducts a comprehensive inspection of laboratories and their support areas.
+The inspection covers major categories including biological safety, chemical safety, fire and life safety, and controlled substances.
+Laboratories at BU and BMC are inspected at least annually.

 5.2.
-Ownership – EHS staff members are assigned to specific schools, departments, and/or principal investigators (PIs).
-These assignments encompass all PIs, administrators, and other groups, this procedure primarily focuses on the PIs who are actively performing research and/or teaching, as well as the laboratories in which these activities are ongoing.
+Ownership – EHS Safety Specialists are assigned to specific schools, departments, and/or principal investigators (PIs).
+These assignments encompass PIs and their laboratories that are actively conducting research or running teaching laboratories.

-EHS will also report any relevant changes in personnel or research status to the appropriate committees for follow-up (e.g. IBC, LSC, etc.) Depending on the nature of the findings, EHS may re-visit the laboratory to confirm that any corrective actions have been implemented, or follow up on specific issues at the time of the next scheduled meeting with the laboratory safety coordinator.
-See section 7 for proper follow up and assessment of deficiencies.
+EHS will also report any relevant changes in personnel or research status to the appropriate committees for follow-up (e.g., IBC, LSC, etc.).
+Depending on the nature of the findings, EHS may perform a follow up inspection of the laboratory to confirm that corrective actions have been resolved, or follow up on specific issues at the time of the next scheduled meeting with the laboratory safety coordinator.

 6. Roles & Responsibilities

 6.1.
-Environmental Health and Safety (EHS) Research Safety (RS) staff
+Environmental Health & Safety (EHS) Research Safety (RS) staff

 6.1.1.
 Conduct comprehensive safety inspections of research facilities per this protocol.

 6.1.2.
-Assist Principal Investigators, Laboratory Safety Coordinators and other responsible parties in addressing and correcting findings identified during the inspection.
+Provide recommendations and assist Principal Investigators, Laboratory Safety Coordinators and other responsible parties in addressing and correcting findings identified during the inspection.

 6.1.5.
 Report laboratories that are required to submit registrations or amendments to the IBC.